-Find a COVID-19 testing site near you at the Oregon State's COVID-19 testing page.
+Find a COVID-19 testing site near you at the state of Oregon's COVID-19 testing page.

-Oregon Health Authority offers testing options, resources for those who test positive, and the latest COVID numbers in Oregon State.
+Oregon Health Authority offers testing options, resources for those who test positive, and the latest COVID-19 numbers in the state of Oregon.

-The Center for Disease Control (CDC) provides COVID vaccine and testing guidance, science updates, and best practices for staying safe.
+The Center for Disease Control (CDC) provides COVID-19 vaccine and testing guidance, science updates, and best practices for staying safe.

 Additional resources from the CDC for immunocompromised individuals can be found here.

-John's Hopkins University & Medicine Coronavirus Resource Center highlights COVID trends, efforts, and research worldwide.
+John's Hopkins University & Medicine Coronavirus Resource Center highlights COVID-19 trends, efforts, and research worldwide.